deus369/zoxel/docs/roadmap.md

 # zoxel roadmap

-    A list of milestones and timeline
+    the timeline of development consisting of milestones

 [Back](../readme.md)